nothke/ProtoGUI/README.md

 # ProtoGUI
 Simple, quick and good looking GUI windows for Unity, intended for prototyping and debugging.
 The package includes Inconsolata open source font by Raph Levien.

+Warning: It is basically a wrapper for Unity's IMGUI, so it is not very performant and GC friendly!
+The goal of it however is ease of use and is not recommended for production (although I am using it in (TBICCT)[https://nothke.itch.io/tower])

+If you want something like this but more performant, you'll have to wait until Unity's UIElements become available for runtime.

 ### Installation
 Use it as a Unity package, so don't put it in your assets folder, instead either put it in the Packages folder, or some other common folder (to which you can reference from different projects).
 Then and add it using the Package Manager "+" icon > "Add package from disk..".